endurance21/GSOC-20-WrapUp/README.md

 # Acknowldegements
-I am extremly grateful to Processing Foundation and GSOC team to let me  live my dream here .I would like to thank my amazing mentors [Jason Sigal](https://github.com/therewasaguy) and [Kyle James](https://github.com/kyle1james) along with [pragya Jilowa](https://github.com/frappelatte28) for their unmeasured support and motivation throughout this amazing GSOC period .
+I am extremly grateful to Processing Foundation and GSOC team to let me  live my dream here .I would like to thank my amazing mentors [Jason Sigal](https://github.com/therewasaguy) and [Kyle James](https://github.com/kyle1james) along with all my family members , friends  for their unmeasured support and motivation throughout this amazing GSOC period .